jobs-git/evogp/README.md

 1. Thanks to John R. Koza for the [Genetic Programming (GP) algorithm](https://www.genetic-programming.com/), which provided an excellent automatic programming technique and laid the foundation for the development of EvoGP.
 2. Thanks to [PyTorch](https://pytorch.org/) and [CUDA](https://developer.nvidia.com/cuda-toolkit) for providing flexible and efficient GPU-accelerated tools, which are essential for optimizing the performance of EvoGP.
 3. Thanks to the following projects for their valuable contributions to GP research, which provided inspiration and guidance for EvoGP's design: [DEAP](https://github.com/DEAP/deap), [gplearn](https://github.com/trevorstephens/gplearn), [Karoo GP](https://github.com/kstaats/karoo_gp), [TensorGP](https://github.com/cdvetal/TensorGP) and [SymbolicRegressionGPU](https://github.com/RayZhhh/SymbolicRegressionGPU).
-4. Thanks to [scikit-learn](https://github.com/scikit-learn/scikit-learn) and [Brax](https://github.com/google/brax) for their benchmarking frameworks, which have helped validate the performance improvements in EvoGP.
+4. Thanks to [scikit-learn](https://github.com/scikit-learn/scikit-learn) and [Brax](https://github.com/google/brax) for their benchmarking frameworks, which have provided a convenient environment for performance evaluation in EvoGP.
 5. Thanks to [EvoX](https://github.com/EMI-Group/evox) for providing a flexible framework that allows EvoGP to integrate with other evolutionary algorithms, expanding its potential.

 ## Citing EvoGP